slatedocs/slate/source/includes/_payouts.md

 Recipient bank account details are different for different currencies.
 For example you only need to know IBAN number to send payments to most European and Nordic countries.
 But in order to send money to Canada you would need to know four fields: Institution No, Transit no, Account No & Account Type.

 GBP example is provided here.
-You can find other currency examples in Recipient API section below.
+You can find other currency examples in [Recipient Accounts](#recipient-accounts) section below.

 ### Request